Your Marriage Ceremony

 Assuming that you opt for a civil ceremony, the first step is deciding where to hold it.

-And here in Sydney, this can be a difficult choice because we have many of the most incredible wedding venues in the world.
+And in Sydney and the Central Coast, this can be a difficult choice because we have so many amazing wedding venues.

 THE NEXT STEP: YOUR CIVIL MARRIAGE CELEBRANT